apache/kafka/TROGDOR.md

 * A "durationMs" field describing how long the task should last.
 This is given in terms of milliseconds.
 * Other fields which are task-specific.

 The task specification is usually written as JSON.
-For example, this task specification describes a network partition between nodes1 and 2, and 3:
+For example, this task specification describes a network partition between nodes 1 and 2, and 3:

     {
         "class": "org.apache.kafka.trogdor.fault.NetworkPartitionFaultSpec",